nidhisunil/nidhisunil/README.md

 I'm a Master's student at Columbia University graduating Winter 2022.
 I'm currently in the process of looking for frontend/full-stack roles.
 You can reach me at n3566@columbia.edu

-Skills: FLASK / PYTHON / JS / HTML / CSS / NODE
+Main Skills: FLASK / PYTHON / JS / HTML / CSS / NODE